Dimanar/U-Net_Keras_Kaggle/README.md

 ![Image](Resources/metric.png)

 ## Model history
-Unfortunately I do not habe a good computing server or as least a normal computer, so i use only 10 epochs.
+Unfortunately I do not have enough resources to made computations fast, so i use only 10 epochs.
 ![Image](output/dice_coef.png)
 ![Image](output/dice_coef_loss.png)